magick93/aw2hcv/README.md

 1. Start the local ansible with `docker compose up -d`
 1. Unseal the local vault with `ansible-playbook hcv_init_unseal.yml` in the `plays` directory.
 Take note of the `Display vault root token`.
 Copy the `export VAULT_TOKEN=xxxxxxxxxxxxxxxxxx` and run this in the terminal you will use to run the following commands.

+## Write secrets to Hashicorp Vault

+If you are _NOT_ running the Hashicorp Vault from the `docker-compose.yml` file, then set url to your vault at `vars/hcv.yml`.

 1. `ansible-playbook migrate_env_to_hashicorp_vault.yml --vault-id @prompt` will read example variables from `vars/hashicorp_vault.yml` and store them in Hashicorp Vault.
 This will prompt for the _Ansible_ vault password.

 ## Utilities